aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You can compress with gzip and base64 encode your responses via `compress` parameter.

+???+ warning
-!!! warning "The client must send the `Accept-Encoding` header, otherwise a normal response will be sent"
+    The client must send the `Accept-Encoding` header, otherwise a normal response will be sent.

 === "app.py"